-The Isle of Mull on the west coast of Scotland is arguable one of the most beautiful locations in the UK.
+The Isle of Mull on the west coast of Scotland is arguably one of the most beautiful locations in the UK.
 As well as the stunning landscape, the Isle of Mull is renowned for its wildlife: otters, seals, white-tailed eagles, golden eagles, red deer, dolphins, whales, basking sharks... the list goes on.

 In November 2020, George and I travelled to the Isle of Mull to uncover the secret lives of otters.